- What is academic advising and why does it matter?

 The goal of our department's academic advising is to help students clarify what they want to get out of their university studies and to help them succeed academically.
 Our academic advising includes discussions about career goals, changing majors, choosing courses, and navigating the university bureaucracy when unexpected situations and problems arise.

-All permanent faculty (Professors Darrah, Gonzalez, Meniketti, Reckmeyer, Salazar, Sunseri, and Weiss) provide drop-in academic advising in their offices during their regularly scheduled office hours.
+All permanent faculty (Professors Darrah, English-Lueck, Faas, Gonzalez, Meniketti, Pitchon, Sunseri, and Weiss) provide drop-in academic advising in their offices during their regularly scheduled office hours.
 A schedule of advising hours is posted on the door of Clark Hall 469 and the department website each semester.

-The Department of Anthropology advisors serve all students who are (1) majoring or minoring in Anthropology; (2) majoring in any of the four Behavioral Science majors; or (3) minoring in Values, Technology and Society or Native American Studies.
-We also provide advising for students in the Applied Anthropology Graduate Program.
+The Department of Anthropology advisors serve all students who are (1) majoring or minoring in Anthropology; (2) majoring in Behavioral Science; or (3) minoring in Values, Technology and Society or Native American Studies.
+We also provide advising for graduate students in the Applied Anthropology Program.

 We are responsible for advising students about our degree programs.
 We answer some basic questions about general education requirements, but we do not assess transcripts or make decisions about whether students have fulfilled university graduation requirements.
 We are responsible for answering questions about your major and how you can best progress toward graduation, and for getting those questions answered when we are in doubt.

 Department of Anthropology Website.
-This is where you can find course greensheets, various academic resources, and news about the department's many projects.
-Check it often.
+This is where you can find course syllabi, various academic resources, and news about the department's many projects.

 Class Schedule.
-Each semester's class schedules are posted on the SJSU website and they are divided into two parts.
+Each semester's class schedules are posted on the SJSU website.
 Most students are eager to get to the list of courses so they can plan their semester, but the “instructions” section of the class schedule is equally important since it provides information about deadlines, general education courses, and most everything you need to get through the semester; read through it.

 University Catalog.
 This is the basic document that describes individual courses, degree requirements, and academic policies.
 Almost everything you need to know about SJSU can be found in it and you should be comfortable using its index to search for information.
 It is available both online and in the campus bookstore.
 Please go here to access the University Catalog: Catalog